giavinh79/npm-publish-workflow/README.md

 **Contributor**:

 1. Make desired changes to packages.
-2. Run `yarn changesets` to version changes.
+2. Run `yarn changeset` to version changes.
 3. Create a PR for the change (or merge directly).

 **Code Owner**: